javibravo/simpleue/README.md

 The loop can be stopped specifying a maximum of iterations or with and STOP task that must be defined and managed by the Task Handler.

-Each consumer has one queue source and manage one type of tasks.
+Each worker has one queue source and manage one type of tasks.
 Many workers can be working concurrently using the same queue source.

 Queue
 -----

-The lib provide an interface which allow to implement a queue connection for any(*) queue system.
+The lib provide an interface which allow to implement a queue connection for different queue servers.
 Currently the lib provide following implementations:

    - Redis queue interface.
    - AWS SQS queue interface.